terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 }
 ```

 It is quite straightforward to follow the logic of `try_increment()`.
-We acquire a mutable reference to the storage to update the singleton located at key `b"config"`, made accessible through the `config` convenience function defined in the `src/state.rs`.
-We then update the present state's count by returning an `Ok` result with the new state.
-Finally, we terminate the contract's execution with an acknowledgement of success by returning an `Ok` result with the `Response`.
+First, it acquires a mutable reference to the storage to update the singleton located at key `b"config"`, made accessible through the `config` convenience function defined in the `src/state.rs`.
+It then updates the present state's count by returning an `Ok` result with the new state.
+Finally, it terminates the contract's execution with an acknowledgement of success by returning an `Ok` result with the `Response`.

 ```rust
 // src/contract.rs